Improved Kelbg Potentials for $Z>1$ and Application to Carbon Plasmas: Molecular Dynamics simulations of Carbon Plasmas

-Table~\ref{carbonresults} provides the computed internal energies and pressures derived from ddcMD simulations of carbon using the fitted improved Kelbg potential and a variety of different potentials for the Pauli interaction.
-We also provide the corresponding data from the L9061 equation of state (EOS) model, which is fit to density functional theory, path integral Monte Carlo, and available experimental data for carbon.\cite{Benedict14} We note that the internal energies tabulated in L9061 are defined relative to the internal energy of a fully bound carbon atom, and we thusly shifted the values to the "true zero" of energy by subtracting this contribution from the tabulated values.
-Generally, we find that the QSPs provide internal energy results that are within +/-10\% of the L9061 values for conditions where the electrons are non-degenerate and the K-shell is at least partially ionized.
-At temperatures where the K-shell is expected to be $\gtrsim 50$\% occupied, we find that the QSPs produce unphysical classical recombination and clustering.
-Figure~\ref{CCgofr} shows the ion-ion pair distribution function computed in the ddcMD simulations for several temperatures along the 3.5~g/cc isochore plotted as a function of the interparticle separation divided by the ion sphere radius ($r/r_s=1$ corresponds to the average interparticle separation at this density.)
+In order to understand why certain simulations did not converge, we also examined the radial pair distribution functions for the ions.
+Figure~\ref{CCgofr} shows the ion-ion pair distribution function computed in the ddcMD simulations for several temperatures along the 3.5~g/cc isochore plotted as a function of the inter-particle separation divided by the ion sphere radius ($r/r_s=1$ corresponds to the average inter-particle separation at this density.)
 Evidence of unphysical classical carbon clusters is demonstrated in the pair distribution by the appearance of an apparent peak around $r/r_s < 0.5$ at $T=100$~eV and $T=120$~eV ($1.39 \times 10^6$~K and $1.74\times 10^6$~K).
 The lack of the off-diagonal terms of the quantum density matrix limits the ability of this classical description to incorporate Pauli exclusion, diffraction, and interference that are necessary to provide a more realistic description of the electronic structure as recombination becomes energetically favorable in the carbon plasma.
-Interestingly, we generally found better stability in the ddcMD simulations with these potentials at low temperatures than in hypernetted-chain simulations, likely due to the natural incorporation of many-body physics within the pair approximation in the molecular dynamics approach.
-We found that hypernetted-chain simulations along the 3.5~g/cc isochore failed to converge for $T< 500$~eV ($5.80\times 10^6$~K).
-Eventually, when the temperature is low enough or the density is high enough, the molecular dynamics simulations also fail to converge within reasonable simulation times.
-In Table~\ref{carbonresults} we denote situations where the ddcMD calculations did not converge as "FTC," meaning "failed to converge."
+Interestingly, we generally found better stability in the ddcMD simulations with these potentials at low temperatures than in hypernetted-chain simulations, likely due to better numerical stability in the MD approach, possibly introduced by a more adequate treatment of three-body and higher terms in the MD.
+We found that hypernetted-chain simulations along the 3.5~g/cc isochore failed to converge for $T< 500$~eV ($5.80\times 10^6$~K) due to the presence of attractive electron-ion interactions, which led to stiff solutions that prevented the convergence of our iterative algorithm based on the work of Ng.\cite{Ng74} Eventually, when the temperature is low enough or the density is high enough, the molecular dynamics simulations also fail to converge within reasonable simulation times, similarly showing the formation of unphysical clusters.